linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 9. **Identify and Fix Errors**:

-   - Diagnose and correct syntax and logic errors in Java code to ensure correct functionality.
+   - Diagnose and correct syntax and logic errors.

 10. **Use Junit to validate Java code:**
-    - Run a JUnit test class to validate that the program's output matches the expected results.
+    - Run a JUnit test class to validate a program's output.
     - View and interpret the test result.
     - Use the side-by-side comparison to pinpoint differences between expected and actual outputs.